-2.1 Who is the L-APC for?
+2.1 Who is the A-APC for?

-The L-APC is the main route to becoming a Chartered Town Planner for graduates who have completed a fully RTPI accredited qualification.
-You must be a current Licentiate Member of the RTPI to apply through this route.
+The A-APC is the route to becoming a Chartered Town Planner for those who have already achieved the partial professional qualification of Associate membership.
+You must be a current Associate Member of the RTPI to apply through this route (see section 2.3 on becoming an Associate).